norech/arcade/doc/create_graphical_lib.md

 ### 2 — Creating the library

-In your graphical library, you should inherit the `arc::grph::Graphic` class to interact with the engine.
+Your graphical library main class should inherit from the `arc::grph::AGraphic` abstract class to interact with the engine.

 For basic logic, your graphical library must provide the following methods: